eizikr/Compiler/README.md

 # Compiler Project

-This is a compiler project developed by Itzik Rahamim as part of the "Compilers" course at SCE Beer Sheva.
+This is a compiler project developed by Itzik Rahamim, Gil ben hamo and Yovel aloni as part of the "Compilers" course at SCE College.

 ## Description